 Plastic Credit Program

-Solving the plastic waste crisis will require solutions that build waste management infrastructure to allow for the recovery of plastic in the environment at scale.
-Plastic credits are a market-based mechanism to drive private sector capital to on the ground projects removing environmental plastic and creating next life solutions, including recycling, upcycling, and co-processing.
+Solving the global plastic waste crisis will require solutions that build waste management infrastructure to allow for the recovery of plastic in the environment at scale.
+Plastic credits are a market-based mechanism to drive private sector capital to on the ground projects removing environmental plastic and creating next life solutions, including recycling, repurposing, and co-processing.

 The social impact of crediting projects can parallel environmental benefits.
 The most acute plastic waste problems occur in developing parts of the world.
 Plastic credit projects can forward environmental justice, employment opportunity, education, community health & gender economic empowerment.
-Companies can support projects aligned with ESG, CSR, sustainability, and UN Sustainable Development Goal priorities.
+Companies can support global projects aligned with ESG, CSR, sustainability, and UN Sustainable Development Goal priorities.

 To implement plastic credits, a business should understand the potential organizational benefits, which include:

-- Employee education and engagement opportunities
+– Employee education and engagement opportunities with content for CSR communication

 - Additional – Recovery or recycling that otherwise would not occur